 Later that year St. John Vianney regained its prominence as a top Shore Conference program with a Handchen Cup finals win over Wall Township, in which Gelatt scored twice and assisted on four other goals.
 The Middletown, NJ native would cap his Lancers career with 143 points (60g, 83a).

-Two years later, following consecutive seasons at the prep level with Trinity-Pawling School (N.Y.), Gelatt is set to skate at the major junior ranks, signing a tender contract with the Johnstown Tomahawks of the North American Hockey League (NAHL).
+Two years after his astounding NJSIAA career, Gelatt is set to skate at the major junior ranks, signing a tender contract with the Johnstown Tomahawks of the North American Hockey League (NAHL).

 “John is a well-rounded hard-nosed player that has a load of skill as well,” Tomahawks Head Coach Mike Letizia said in a media release.
 “He has a nose for the net, great ice awareness, and wins his battles.
 John has the ability to deliver contact, but also is great at playing through contact.
 The combination of skill and grit that John possesses is the valuable asset that we regard highly in Johnstown.”